henriyulianto/solmisasi-lily/docs/examples/basic.md

 {: .fs-5 }
 <img src="../basic-01-solmisasi-key-equivalence.png" width="100"/>

 This object was engraved by a special custom engraver named `Solmisasi_equivalence_key_engraver`, with the purpose of telling the score users/readers about the equivalence of the last note, before the change of the key signature, in the new key signature.
-It is a common practice in writing music in solmisasi system.
+It is a common practice in writing music in _solmisasi_ notation.
 However, this object could be omitted, if you want to.
 {: .fs-5 }

 If you carefully look at the latest snippet, you'll find a new music function named `\solmisasiLyric`. _**What is this, and why do I need this function?**_
 {: .fs-5 }

 In this version, _solmisasi-lily_ treats both input notes and rests as notes.
 In the case of a `rest-event` or `multi-measure-rest` found, it will be treated as a `note-event`.
-Therefore, Lilypond's `Lyric_engraver` will also print the lyric syllables below/above a solmisasi rest (printed as `0`).
+Therefore, Lilypond's `Lyric_engraver` will also print the lyric syllables below/above a _solmisasi_ rest (printed as `0`).
 So, I decided to code a simple function, named `\solmisasiLyric`, to overcome this problem.
-If I have time in the future, I will implement a dedicated `Rest_engraver` for solmisasi system.
+If I have time in the future, I will implement a dedicated `Rest_engraver` in the next version of _solmisasi-lily_ library.
 {: .fs-5 }

 However, there are other alternative ways, such as:<br>